daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Each focus category has an overarching theme, followed by selection guidelines that describe how to choose abilities for each Rang from the Abilities chapter, from Rang 1 to Rang 6.

-The newly created focus should be named in the form of a verb, like Controls Beasts ou Abides in Stone.
+The newly created focus should be named in the form of a verb, like Contrôle les Bêtes Sauvages ou Abides in Stone.
 For instance, a fire-using focus created by following the guidelines in the energy manipulation focus category might be called Bears a Halo of Fire (one of the sample foci in this chapter).
 Alternatively, a new fire-using focus should get an all-new name like Stokes the Flames of the Apocalypse ou Lights Fires With a Thought.

 ## Focus Categories